judy0ye/travel-tracker/README.md

 - In the same folder, clone down both the forked repository and this [repository](https://github.com/turingschool-examples/travel-tracker-api)
 - CD into the both repositories on separate terminals and run ```npm install``` to download all the library dependencies
 - Open the project in your chosen text editor
 - View and interact with the project live by running ```npm start``` on both terminals and copy the localhost address http://localhost:8080/ to your web browser
+  - the username is 'traveler' followed by any number between 1-50 (ex. traveler15) and the password is 'travel'

 ## 🏫 Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)